 Cookers and ovens were the leading cause of electrical related fatalities and injuries in the UK last year, and they’re not the only offenders.
 Statistics show that between 2010 and 2016 there were 1,598 fires caused by fridges and freezers in England, just over 4 a week, and 1,476 fires were caused by faulty appliances.
 While your kids are unlikely to be using these goods themselves, they are often situated in high traffic areas like your kitchen and pose a risk to the entire household.

-After the Grenfell Tower tragedy the risks of electrical fires was thrown into the public eye and people became more aware of the dangers involved with white goods.
+After the Grenfell Tower tragedy, the risks of electrical fires were thrown into the public eye and people became more aware of the dangers involved with white goods.
 While companies have been urged to discontinue production of highly flammable plastic-backed white goods, they are still widely available and still in use in many homes across the UK.
 The government has a list of recalled products, but going without a fridge or washing machine isn’t always viable and some are reluctant to hand over their faulty goods.
 If you are concerned about the safety of a product stop using it immediately and inform the manufacturer or your local Trading Standards office.
 Ensuring the electrical safety of your kids means staying vigilant and not taking chances with faulty products.